 Kit.
-The body is etched in brass with nickel silver being used for the chassis.
-The bogie is sprung and compensated.
-Slide bars and valve gear are represented between the frames.
-Cab interior is detailed and a cast back head is provided.
-Alternative components for bunker, buffer beams and other later changes made to some locomotives are provided.
-Etched fire irons and a choice of number plates are included.
+The main body components are etched in brass with nickel silver for the chassis.
+Alternative frames are provided to enable the trailing wheels to pivot on tight curves.
+The cab interior is detailed.
+Etched fire irons and a choice of number plates are provided.